mahendrapaipuri/grafana-dashboard-reporter-app/src/README.md

   This request will only exclude panels `2`, and `7` in the report and including the rest.
   When `grid` layout is used with `excludePanelID`, the report layout will leave the gaps in the place of panels that are excluded in the report.

+- `includePanelDataID`: The tabular data of panels with IDs set in the query will be included in the generated report.
+An example can be `<grafanaAppUrl>/api/plugins/mahendrapaipuri-dashboardreporter-app/resources/report?dashUid=<UID of dashboard>&includePanelDataID=1&includePanelDataID=5&includePanelDataID=8`.
+  This request will only include tabular data for the panels `1`, `5` and `8` in the report.

 > [!NOTE]
 > If a given panel ID is set in both `includePanelID` and `excludePanelID` query parameter,